Organisation: | Copyright (C) 2019-2025 Olivier Boudeville |

 The project repository is located here.

-From the highest level to the lowest, as summarised here, a software stack involving the Universal Server usually is like:
+From the highest level to the lowest, as summarised here, a (free software) stack involving the Universal Server usually is like:

 The US-Main server offers house automation services based on the Enocean protocol and associated devices (sensors and actuators).